 );

-A fence is a synchronization primitive that can be used to wait for the device to finish submitted work.
+A fence is synchronization primitive that can be used to wait for the device to finish submitted work.
 Fences have two states - signaled and unsignaled.
 When we specify the fence during queue submit operation, it must be unsignalled.
 Once the device finishes all the work of the particular submit operation, it signals the fence.
-If our application is waiting on the fence, its work is resumed:
+If our application is waiting on the fence, its execution is resumed:

 // wait for the work